Menu

 How accessible is the school environment?

-The school is fully wheelchair accessible on the ground floor.
-There are two disabled toilets.
+The school is fully wheelchair accessible on the ground floor, has lifts in the new buildings.
+There are several disabled toilets.

 Who can I contact for further information?